EMPLOYEES

 Fair Wages and Employee’s Benefits

-The average monthly earnings of our workers in Malaysia amounts to RM2,204 which includes productivity incentives and overtime.
-The minimum wage set by the Malaysian Government in 2021 was RM1,200.
+The average monthly earnings of our workers in Malaysia amounts to RM2,523 which includes productivity incentives and overtime.
+This is higher than the minimum monthly wage of RM1,500 rate set by the Malaysian Government from 1 May 2022.
 We practice gender equality policy on wages payment and remuneration for all our employees.

 The average earnings per worker per month are reflected in the table below.